 Drink only bottled water, it's inexpensive and available everywhere, as are soft drinks.
 Tea is very popular in Russia, Mongolia and China.
 We recommend that you pack coffee and tea bags, there is a Samovar (fire powered kettle/hot water urn) onboard the train, so you can make your own drinks.

-Tipping is a matter of choice and should only be undertaken if the food and service has been pleasing.
+Tipping is an entirely personal gesture.
 Standard practice in restaurants is to leave a cash tip of around 10% of the bill total.
 Merciless train porters and baggage handlers often expect exorbitant tips for lugging your baggage a short distance.
 Our advice is to travel with a backpack/rucksack.
 If you'd like to express your appreciation to any of our local representatives, we suggest a tip somewhere in the vicinity of about USD $2 per person per day.

 It is recommended that you be vaccinated against Polio, Tetanus, Diphtheria, Typhoid and Hepatitis A. If visiting Yekaterinburg in Russia between May and August, it is also advisable to be vaccinated for Tickborne Encephalitis.
 This information is only intended as a guide and recommendations can change so please consult with your local healthcare provider.

 Upset stomachs and diarrhoea are a common occurrence amongst travellers in foreign countries.
 Take care with food and drink.
 Drink only bottled mineral water.
-Pack a high factor sunscreen and mosquito repellent (if visiting in summer) and a personal first aid kit containing anti-diarrhoea and headache tablets, plasters ( aka Band aid!), antiseptic cream, handy wipes etc. If you are currently prescribed medication, take an ample supply.
+Pack a high factor sunscreen and mosquito repellent (if visiting in summer) and a personal first aid kit containing anti-diarrhoea and headache tablets, plasters, antiseptic cream, handy wipes etc. If you are currently prescribed medication, take an ample supply.
 Dispensary items of the type you are used to may not be available Russia, Mongolia or China.